College of Law Dean's Action Plan

 Global Innovation

-Cincinnati Law has established a number of student/faculty exchanges, and a new two-year double degree program with The University of Bordeaux.
-Students who complete this program will receive both a Master's degree from the Faculty of Law and Political Science at the University of Bordeaux and an LLM (Master of Laws) from Cincinnati Law.
+Cincinnati Law offers a double degree program with two of Europe’s top institutions: the University of Bordeaux (France) and the University of Deusto (Spain).
+Students receive a Master's degree from their home institution and an LLM (Master of Laws) from Cincinnati Law.

 Lauren Schwab (JD, ‘25) built a path to becoming an international human rights lawyer one opportunity at a time, culminating with an internship in 2023 at the Association of Human Rights Institutes conference in Balboa, Spain where she joined 80 global human rights experts, researchers, and advocates.
 “I met people who faced extreme danger and continued fighting for human rights,” she says.
 "Each one inspired me."